 These measures were added to in July by Business Secretary Alok Sharma, with the following financial support package for the HE and research sector.
 It includes:

 Collating information from publishing businesses about the most pressing and urgent issues that you are facing will inform our government lobbying strategy.

-Thank you to those who participated in our publisher survey in March.
 We will continue to survey our members to gather business intelligence on how COVID-19 is impacting our industry.
 If you would like to participate in these surveys, please get in touch with Eliza: email@example.com

 The Department for Business, Energy and Industrial Strategy is also seeking business intelligence on how COVID-19 is impacting individual businesses and business sectors.
 They are welcoming information from businesses on:

 You can send your business intelligence to email@example.com.
 It is understood that individual company information may be commercially sensitive, and it will be treated accordingly.